Welcome to Pet Viewpoint

 The only other practices I use are to make sure they are in bright light aka sunlight during the day and surrounded in darkness via a homemade cloth at night to keep out all the artificial lights we have these days.
 So they do get good sleep!

-The longest I have had a Nerite Snail is two years.
-That is a year longer than their life expectancy.
-And my previous Dwarf African Frogs stayed with me for a good four years.
-I lost a few frogs rather rapidly before Henri and Marty though.
+The longest I have had a Nerite Snail at present is six years.
+That is several years longer than their life expectancy.
+And my very first Dwarf African Frogs (Georgy and Buddy) stayed with me for a good four years.
+I lost a few frogs rather rapidly before and after Henri and Marty.
 One crashed headlong into the side of the tank or a jagged rock possibly.
 One was rather large and hopped out without me noticing until too late.
 And one just simply disappeared…still a mystery.

-I did purchase some floating leaf rectangles so they can catch themselves and they have worked well.
+I did purchase some floating leaf rectangles so they can catch themselves and they worked well.

 Another note about the possibility of losing your power in the cold winter months, please read “No Power – Me and My Aquarium Critters“.